Skip to main content

 Learning Community & Mentorship

 Engage in a cohesive learning community supported by faculty mentors, peer advisors, and alumni connections.
-Participate in regular cohort gathers, workshops, and speaker series focus on pressing public health topics like food access, chronic disease prevention, and emergency preparedness.
+Participate in regular cohort gatherings, workshops, and speaker series focused on pressing public health and wellness topics — including food access, nutrition, chronic disease prevention, emergency preparedness, and the science that informs public health policy and practice.

 food bank volunteers with boxes of fresh food